-Further information regarding basic bank accounts is available on the money advice service website or please see the basic bank account leaflet in the documents section on this page.
+Further information regarding basic bank accounts can be found on the money advice service website.

-A Discretionary Housing Payment can be made to help top up your Housing element should you be suffering financial hardship.
+A Discretionary Housing payment can be made to help you top up your Housing element should you be suffering financial hardship.

 You will need to apply for Discretionary Housing Payment to Preston City Council.

 Discretionary Housing Payments can also be used to help towards a rent deposit or moving costs should you need to move to more suitable accommodation, that you can afford within your own budget.